jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Administrative-Data/RES-FHIR-Resources/RES-Practitioner.page.md

-<span style="font-size: 0.95em;">The {{pagelink:DataStandardsWales-Practitioner, text: Practitioner}} resource defines an individual member of a clinical or allied profession with responsibility for delivering care within the health system.
-The resource contains detail about a clinician or other care provider, such as formal name, title, professional registration numbers and other identifiers e.g. health board locally assigned identifiers, NADEX etc.</span>
+<span style="font-size: 0.95em;">The {{pagelink:DataStandardsWales-Practitioner, text: Practitioner}} resource defines an individual member of a clinical or allied profession directly or indirectly involved in the delivery of health and care services.
+The resource contains detail about the person in their professional capacity, such as formal name, title, professional registration numbers and other identifiers e.g. health board locally assigned identifiers, NADEX etc.</span>

 <br />
 {{render:Diagrams-Admin-links-practitioner}}